sakif445/Machine-Learning-Project/README.md

 ```

 ## 🛠 Usage
-Each project is contained in its respective folder.
-Navigate to the desired project and execute:
+Run any project by executing the corresponding script:

 ```bash
 python project_name.py